The Eagle and the Rainbow

 Themes Across Cultures

-In the video about the feathered serpent to the right, the narrator discusses how Quetzalcoatl made his way into the lore of other cultures, such as the Mormons.
+In the video about the feathered serpent to the left, the narrator discusses how Quetzalcoatl made his way into the lore of other cultures, such as the Mormons.
 How do you think this happened?
 Why?
 Do some research to find similar instances of prevalent themes appearing across cultures.

 Your Culture, Your Story